ryandavidhartman/ScalaSchool/docs/Partial-Functions.md

 g("four") // returns None
 ```

-Conversly, you can turn a function returning `Option[R]` into a partial function by calling
+Conversely, you can turn a function returning `Option[R]` into a partial function by calling
 `Function.unlift`

 ![partial_functions](imgs/rtjvmPartialFunctions.png)